pedro000p/pycracker/README.md

 If it is used in Ubuntu you dont have to change anything.

 ## **CentOS**:
-If it is used in CentOS you have to change the shebang to _/usr/bin/python3.6_
+If it is used in CentOS you have to change the shebang to _/usr/bin/python3.6_ or version of Python 3.

 #### **Suggestion**:
 The dictionary file "dictionary.txt" have 4.64MB.